curl/curl/docs/TheArtOfHttpScripting.md

  web servers are all important tasks today.

- Curl is a command line tool for doing all sorts of URL manipulations and transfers, but this particular document will focus on how to use it when doing HTTP requests for fun and profit.
+ Curl is a command line tool for doing all sorts of URL manipulations and transfers, but this particular document focuses on how to use it when doing HTTP requests for fun and profit.
 This documents assumes that you know how to invoke `curl --help` or `curl --manual` to get basic information about it.

  Curl is not written to do everything for you.
 It makes the requests, it gets the data, it sends data and it retrieves the information.
 You probably need